 - First impressions are important.
 Present yourself neatly, stylishly and professionally in a conservative suit.

-- It is normal for a Greek to be late; however, it is fair for you to hold the expectation that they provide a good excuse if they are late to an important business meeting.
+- Lateness is more common in Greece; up to 10 minutes is usually acceptable.
+However, it is fair for you to expect that someone provide a good excuse if they are very tardy to an important business meeting.

 - Exchange business cards after a formal introduction, and make sure to take a recognisable moment to examine the content of the card you are given before putting it away.

 - Allow social conversation to pass before mentioning business, and expect that this may take longer than anticipated.

 - The agendas of business meetings serve as guidelines but are not closely adhered to.
 Greeks often loop back to discuss previously settled points or jump ahead to details not yet touched on.

 - They can conduct very animated business meetings.
 Expect many interruptions and tangents of conversation.
 They may conduct multiple conversations at once in a group setting.
 Try to be patient and feel free to interrupt in order to make your point heard – they are unlikely to find it rude.